 2.40 Where different sustainable modes of travel interchange (e.g. between walking/cycling and bus, two different bus routes, or rail/bus), consideration should be given to providing a mobility hub.
+These should provide:

+Transport

-These should provide: A clear and simple interchange between modes
+- A clear and simple interchange between modes

-Secure cycle storage
+- Secure cycle storage

-3 Safe pedestrian movement and crossings
+- Safe pedestrian movement and crossings

-4 Covered, safe waiting areas
+- Covered, safe waiting areas

-5 Real-time travel information
+- Real-time travel information

-Supporting shops and facilities 2.41 Mobility hubs should also integrate other transport choices, such as car clubs, licensed e-scooter and e-bike hire, and EV charging points.
+- 6 Supporting shops and facilities

+2.41 Mobility hubs should also integrate other transport choices, such as car clubs, licensed e-scooter and e-bike hire, and EV charging points.

-2.42 More detailed information on these topics can be found in the following guidance:
+- 2.42 More detailed information on these topics can be found in the following guidance:

-RTPI: Net Zero Transport
+- RTPI: Net Zero Transport

-TCPA: The 20 Minute Neighbourhood Guide
+- TCPA: The 20 Minute Neighbourhood Guide

-Surrey Local Transport Plan 4
+- Surrey Local Transport Plan 4

-Local Cycling & Walking Infrastructure Plans (LCWIPs)
+- Local Cycling & Walking Infrastructure Plans (LCWIPs)

-Surrey Bus Service Improvement Plan
+- Surrey Bus Service Improvement Plan

-Active Design (Sport England, Active Travel England and Office for Health Improvement and Disparities)
+- Active Design (Sport England, Active Travel England and Office for Health Improvement and Disparities)

-Healthy Streets for Surrey Design Guide
+- Healthy Streets for Surrey Design Guide

+- Surrey Electric Vehicle Parking

+Guidance in New Developments

-2.43 The construction industry is responsible for around 20% of emissions from the built environment.
+2.43 The construction industry is responsible for around 20% of emissions from the built environment3.
 This is primarily through the sourcing and production of materials such as cement, concrete, glass, steel and aluminium, and direct emissions from vehicles and equipment used in the construction process.
 New materials and construction approaches have the potential to reduce this, and using a whole life carbon methodology can assess the climate change impact of new development versus improvements to existing buildings.